 A study of vectors, matrices, and their applications.
 Topics include linear systems, matrix algebra, matrix factorizations, real vector spaces, determinants, eigenvectors and eigenvalues, orthogonality and least squares, diagonalization, and the singular value decomposition.
-Prerequisite: MATH 2024 or MATH 2073 or MATH 2343.
+Prerequisite: MATH 1103 or MATH 2014 or consent of instructor.
 Fall of even-numbered years.